neokd/NeoGPT/README.md

   [![GitHub stars](https://img.shields.io/github/stars/neokd/NeoGPT)](https://github.com/neokd/NeoGPT/stargazers)
   [![GitHub forks](https://img.shields.io/github/forks/neokd/NeoGPT)](https://github.com/neokd/NeoGPT/network)

-  > **Note:** Looking for the documentation?
-Check out the [official documentation](https://neokd.github.io/NeoGPT/).
 </div>

 # Overview

-Bid farewell to mundane engagements with documents and YouTube videos.
-NeoGPT emerges as your reliable companion, facilitating seamless and engaging conversations with both local documents and extensive YouTube content.
-Tailored to meet the needs of professionals, developers, researchers, and enthusiasts,  NeoGPT is designed to elevate your experience and streamline your interactions with diverse content sources.
-Experience a new dimension of productivity and engagement with NeoGPT, your go-to tool for navigating the world of information with ease and sophistication.🚀
+NeoGPT is an AI assistant that runs locally on your machine.
+It transforms your workspace into a powerful environment with features like code interpretation, multi-RAG support, vision models, and LLM support.
+NeoGPT is designed to enhance your productivity and streamline your workflow. 🚀🧠